Emma Sheridan Fry: Career

 Fry began at the bottom and in six seasons, she rose to the front rank among American actors, filling many important roles.
 In 1887, she played a notable engagement with Richard Mansfield in the Lyceum Theatre, London, England.
 Returning to the United States, she played a round of leading Shakespearean parts with Thomas Keene.
 In 1889, she became the leading lady in the Boston Museum Company.
 At the close of her second and most successful season there, her stage career was cut short by her marriage.

-During her stage experience, Sheridan was also a writer of general syndicate newspaper work, writing many articles, stories and verses published in the daily press, in magazines and in dramatic papers over her signature.
+During her stage experience, Sheridan was also a writer of general syndicate newspaper work, writing many articles, stories, and verses published in the daily press, in magazines, and in dramatic papers over her signature.
 She was well known as "Polly" in the New York Dramatic Mirror, writing the Polly Papers.
 She also wrote a "Wednesday Afternoon" column for the Boston Commonwealth, which included theater reviews and dramatic commentary.
-After her retirement from the stage, Sheridan, for she retained her signature, "E. V. Sheridan", devoted all her time to writing, and she was in this second profession rapidly repeating the progress and notable success of her stage career.
+After she retired from the stage, Sheridan, for she retained her signature, "E. V. Sheridan", devoted all her time to writing, and she was in this second profession rapidly repeating the progress and notable success of her stage career.